boolean-uk/react-address-book-part-2/README.md

 4. Automatically navigate to the single contact information view after updating a contact

-5. Implement the remaining `/user` properties available in the API into your application
+5. Implement the remaining contact properties available in the API into your application

-6. Use a contact's `lat` and `lng` geo-coordinates to render their position on a map
+6. Use a contact's `latitude` and `longitude` geo-coordinates to render their position on a map

-7. Add the ability to filter the contact list using URL parameters
+7. Add the ability to filter the contact list

-8. Replace the jsonplaceholder API with your own [json-server](https://www.npmjs.com/package/json-server) based API

 ## Example application